eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

   - sections titled "mixin" are design choices that can be applied to multiple other choices
   - axes are not entirely orthogonal: there are incompatible regions of space

-# Object Structure
+# Objects

-What kinds of data do objects hold?
+What kinds of data can objects hold?

 ## Plain Text